Pompeia of Langoat: Legendary biography

 According to the life of her son, Tudwal, Pompeia was the sister of King Riwal II of Domnonée.
-Tradition at Langoat further asserts that she became one of the wives of the fictional King Hoel Mawr (or the Great) who was invented by Geoffrey of Monmouth as a supposed overlord of all Brittany.
+Tradition at Langoat further asserts that she became one of the wives of the King Hoel Mawr (or the Great) of Cournaille and Over-King Brittany.
 After being exiled in Britain for some years, Pompeia eventually returned to her husband's kingdom with her daughter, Saint Scaeva, and her son, Saint Tudwal.
 She settled near the monastery of Tréguier, founded by the latter, and died where the church of Langoat stands today.
 Her relics are still preserved there and a shrine has been erected to her memory.

 Family

 Saint Pompeia was the mother of: